AI Use Cases/Software

 Engineering sprint cadence must allow CI/CD content deployment gates

 The system auto-publishes approved variants through your existing CI/CD pipeline, which means engineering and marketing ops need agreed deployment gates before go-live.
-If content changes still require out-of-band manual review cycles disconnected from sprint cadence, the 20-35% faster time-to-campaign benefit collapses.
+If content changes still require out-of-band manual review cycles disconnected from sprint cadence, the faster time-to-campaign target collapses.
 Align on who owns approval authority and what triggers a gate hold before implementation starts.

 4. 4